This post is excerpted from Nathan’s book Ignite Your Leadership Expertise.

 - Open-ended: “What are some ways you could approach this challenge?”

 Advice vs. Possibility Questions: An advice question is basically just implied advice in the form of a question.

 - Advice: “Couldn’t you address that situation with the sales rep directly?”

 - Possibility: “How could you address that situation?”

 Why vs. “Tell Me More” Questions: Why questions can feel abrasive and accusatory, regardless of intent.
 No one likes being interrogated.
 Using a “tell me more” approach opens up the dialogue.

 - Why: “Why did you decide to ship only seven orders?”

 - Tell me more: “Can you tell me more about the thought process for this shipment?”

 Learning to ask great questions instead of giving advice is probably one of the hardest disciplines leaders encounter.
 (It’s right up there with active listening!)
-I know by personal experience and from conducting training with seasoned leaders.
+I know from personal experience and from conducting training with seasoned leaders.
 The first step is to stop yourself from giving unsolicited advice.
 The next step is to respond with a question.
 The final step is to make that question a powerful one.
 My encouragement is to give it a try and stick with it.
 Ask someone to give you feedback on your question-asking ability.
 It’ll be slow at first, but eventually start becoming natural.
 And the leaders you serve will develop right along with you.